Nuclear umbrella: In Oceania

+Soviet and Russian-provided

+To the Warsaw Pact

-Like NATO, the members of the Warsaw Pact were protected by nuclear weapons of the Soviet Union with the weapons being deployed either in Soviet territory or closer to NATO in territory of the other member states, particularly Poland (see Poland and weapons of mass destruction).
-Unlike NATO however there was no nuclear sharing and all weapons remained completely under Soviet control.
-At least one member of the Warsaw Pact, Romania, did consider developing its own arsenal but later abandoned it (see Romania and weapons of mass destruction).
-Most Eastern European Communist states were part of the Warsaw Pact with the exception of Yugoslavia which became neutral especially after the Tito–Stalin Split, and Albania later left the alliance after the Soviet–Albanian split and aligned itself with the People's Republic of China which had also cut ties with the Soviets in the Sino-Soviet split.
+Like NATO, the members of the Warsaw Pact were protected by nuclear weapons of the Soviet Union with the weapons being deployed either in Soviet territory or closer to NATO in territory of the other member states.
+The USSR stationed its own nuclear weapons in East Germany, Czechoslovakia, Poland. and Hungary.
+At least one member of the Warsaw Pact, Romania, did consider developing its own arsenal but later abandoned it.
+Most Eastern European Communist states were part of the Warsaw Pact with the exception of Yugoslavia which became neutral especially after the Tito–Stalin Split and pursued its own nuclear program, and Albania later left the alliance after the Soviet–Albanian split and aligned itself with the People's Republic of China which had also cut ties with the Soviets in the Sino-Soviet split.
+Bulgaria-Soviet treaties allowed for nuclear sharing in the event of war with NATO, but it is disputed whether Bulgaria hosted nuclear weapons for the USSR.

-Soviet Allies outside of the Warsaw Pact

-It is unclear if and to what extent the Soviet Union's nuclear umbrella covered other allied communist and non communist states outside of the Warsaw Pact at one time or another besides China prior to the Sino-Soviet Split (see China and weapons of mass destruction) and Cuba (see the Cuban Missile Crisis).

-Russian nuclear umbrella

-The term is far less used for Russian nuclear guarantees, but is seen occasionally.